 CD4 (T-cell) Count (See fact sheet 124): This test measures the strength of your immune system.
 It also indicates how urgent it is to start antiretroviral medications.
 It also indicates your risk of developing opportunistic infections (See fact sheet 500.)
 Higher results are better.
 Get a baseline test and then every 3 or 4 months, if possible.
 "Baseline" is an initial reference value.
 This is usually measured when you first test HIV-positive or when you start antiretroviral treatment.

 Resistance test (See fact sheet 126): This shows if your HIV has mutated (changed) so that some medications may not work against it.
 Get a baseline test.
 Then test again if your treatment is not keeping your viral load below 500 to 1,000.
 Most resistance tests require a viral load in this range in order to get results.

-Complete Blood Count (CBC, see fact sheet 121): This test measures red blood cells, white blood cells and platelets (cells that help clot your blood if you get a cut.
-It is the most common blood test.
+Complete Blood Count (CBC, see fact sheet 121): This test measures red blood cells, white blood cells and platelets (cells that help clot your blood if you get a cut).
 Test at baseline and every 3-6 months.

 Blood fats (Lipid Panel; see fact sheet 123): This measures triglycerides and cholesterol.
 It helps show your risk of heart disease.
 Test at baseline and at least every year, or more often if you are taking medications that raise blood fat levels.
 The test should be done in the morning after fasting overnight.